unikraft/asplos22-tutorial/content/high-performance/index.md

 Now, we have can go through some options to play around with.

 Our overall goal is to get the packet rate of our packer generator as high as possible.
-Note your rate and bandwidth before and, after each of the steps because we are going over this list twice, make sure that you do the steps non-destructive and keep the code of each step.
+Note your rate and bandwidth before and, after each of the optimization steps because, make sure that you do the steps non-destructive and keep the code of each step.

 1. **Try compiler options**: Enable *Link Time Optimizations* (LTO) and *Dead Code Elimitation* (DCE) within `Build Options` of the `menuconfig`.
    The compiler reconsiders a second time optimizations like function inlining while linking the final binary;